enesinan/Csharp-radioapp/README.md

 # Csharp-radioapp
-this is a basic radioapp for follow the news quickly
+this is a basic cpu saver radioapp for follow the news quickly

 download the file and open and double click dotnetForm.RadyoUyg2.exe